ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

 ### Profiles

-The simplest place to start is the profiles.
+The simplest place to start is with the profiles.
 There are three essential elements to generate for each profile:
   - A new URI for the profile;
   - The declaration of the new profile as an instance of the class `GL_Profile`;
   - The association with the respective site.